 Larger companies in all industries will have marketing departments where you could work as an in-house SEO specialist.
 You could also get hired by an SEO agency.

 Every company will have different requirements for their SEO specialist.
-But having ranked your own website (and those of clients, if you’ve done SEO consulting) is excellent proof of your SEO skills.
+But having ranked your own website (and those of clients, if you’ve done any SEO consulting) is an excellent testament to your SEO skills.

 FAQs: How to Make Money With SEO